 We are proud to announce that CbAPI 1.0 is now available for installation via Python’s PyPI.

-cbapi provides a straightforward interface to the Cb Protection and Response REST APIs.
+cbapi provides a straightforward interface to the App Control and EDR REST APIs.
 This library provides a Pythonic layer to access the raw power of the REST APIs of both products, making it trivial to do the easy stuff and handling all of the “sharp corners” behind the scenes for you.

 If you haven’t seen or worked with cbapi since its 0.9 pre-release, there are a lot of enhancements and features now available in 1.0!
 Just to pick a few: